Winter News from Toronto: Entry into the Country (How to Get to Toronto and Things to Know!)

 - If you are in transit, it is best to ask the counter staff if you need to collect your luggage in Vancouver at this time

-- If you have any questions, now is the time to ask an Air Canada staff member.
+- If you have any questions, ask the Air Canada staff member (female or male) at this time.

-*When I told them that I would miss my transit flight due to the delay, they told me that the transit flight would be automatically switched to a new flight on the Air Canada app.
+*When I mentioned that I would miss my connecting flight due to a delay, I was told at this point that the connecting flight would be automatically switched to a new flight on the Air Canada app.

 If you arrive early, you can have a light meal and buy souvenirs before going through the security gate